R2Northstar/ModdingDocs/docs/source/reference/northstar/chathooks.rst

     .. cpp:var:: entity player

         the player who sent the chat.
+    .. cpp:var:: string playerName

+       the display name of the player who sent the chat.
     .. cpp:var:: bool isTeam

         whether this chat has a ``[TEAM]`` tag.